Enrisox/Wazuh-Suricata-Security-Lab/docs/06_detection_tests.md

 * ethical hacking
 * penetration testing techniques
 * web exploits
-*security tools (Burp Suite, sqlmap, Nikto, etc.)
+* security tools (Burp Suite, sqlmap, Nikto, etc.)
-*detection with IDS/IPS systems like Suricata or Wazuh
+* detection with IDS/IPS systems like Suricata or Wazuh

 It is used by students, red teams, SOC analysts, and instructors.
 What is DVWA used for?
 DVWA allows you to practice:

-🔹 SQL Injection
+- SQL Injection
-🔹 Command Injection
+- Command Injection
-🔹 Cross‑Site Scripting (XSS)
+- Cross‑Site Scripting (XSS)
-🔹 CSRF (Cross‑Site Request Forgery)
+- CSRF (Cross‑Site Request Forgery)
-🔹 File Upload Vulnerabilities
+- File Upload Vulnerabilities
-🔹 Brute Force Authentication
+- Brute Force Authentication
-🔹 IDOR / Broken Access Control
+- IDOR / Broken Access Control
-🔹 Weak Session Security
+- Weak Session Security